Sanja Fidler

-Sanja Fidler is an associate professor at the University of Toronto and Director of AI at Nvidia.
-She is also a co-founder of the Vector Institute, University of Toronto and Canada CIFAR AI Chair.
+Sanja Fidler is an associate professor at the University of Toronto and vice-president of artificial intelligence research at Nvidia.
+She is also a co-founder of the Vector Institute and CIFAR AI Chair.
 Her research is in the areas of computer vision and artificial intelligence.

 Education

 Fidler attended the University of Ljubljana, where she received a BSc in Applied Mathematics in 2002 and a Ph.D. in Computer Science in 2010.
 Following that she was a visiting scientist at UC Berkeley and a postdoctoral scholar at the University of Toronto.

 Career

 Fidler's major research interests include 2D and 3D object detection, object segmentation and image labeling, and 3D scene understanding.
 Several of her works have received popular press coverage, including a pop-song generator and an algorithm to suggest fashion improvements.

 Prior to joining the University of Toronto, she was an assistant professor at the Toyota Technological Institute at Chicago (TTIC).
+She became an assistant professor in 2014 in the Department of Mathematical and Computational Sciences at the University of Toronto's Mississauga campus, where she has held the role of associate professor since 2020.

-In 2018, she was appointed a Director of AI at Nvidia.
+In 2018, she was appointed a Director of AI at Nvidia, having been hired by Jensen Huang to lead its Toronto research lab.